Orange Rosemary Herbal Shortbread

 How to make them:

-- Start by making a vanilla citrus herb sugar, where all of your flavor will come from.
-Do this by mixing up your powdered and granulated sugar, vanilla bean, orange zest and herbs.
+- Start by making a vanilla citrus herb sugar, where all your flavors come from.
+Do this by mixing up your powdered and granulated sugar, vanilla bean, orange zest, and herbs.
 Use a mortar and pestle or food processor to do this.
-If you don't have either, just finely chop the herbs and mix in with the sugar.
+Finely chop the herbs and mix them with sugar if you don’t have either.

 - Cream your butter with your sugar until fluffy and well incorporated.

-- Sift in the flour and corn starch and gradually mix.
-You will need to get your hands dirty and really mix well to incorporate all of the butter into the flour.
+- Sift in the flour and cornstarch and gradually mix.
+You will need to get your hands dirty and mix well to incorporate the butter into the flour.
 Work it with your hands until the dough becomes a ball.

 - On a lightly floured surface, roll your dough out about 1 inch thick.
 Cover and chill for 30-45 minutes.